Updated May 22

 - giving false information on a material matter in a signed affidavit.

 A defendant can challenge a penalty of perjury charge with a legal defense.
-Common defenses include:
+Common defenses include showing that:

 The offense is punishable by:

 - custody in state prison for up to four years, or

 - felony (or formal) probation.